Topics of plans for the section "Knowledge"

 5. Scientific theory and its functions.

-Using social science knowledge, make a complex plan, allowing to reveal essentially the topic "Scientific Cognition".
-The plan should contain at least three items, of which two or more detailed in subparagraphs.
+Using social science knowledge, draw up a complex plan that allows you to reveal the essence of the topic "Scientific knowledge".
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 Explanation

-One of the options for the disclosure plan of this topic
+One of the options for the disclosure plan for this topic

 1. The concept of scientific knowledge.